dfamonteiro/blog/blog/content/posts/production-load-generator.md

 ## Introducing the Production Load Generator

-The Production Load Generator project (or PLG) is a tool that stress-tests an MES system **by simulating the factory that MES system is being built for**, and represents a significant leap forward in Critical Manufacturing's internal factory simulation capabilities.
+The Production Load Generator project (or PLG) is a tool that stress-tests an MES system **by simulating the factory that MES system is being built for**.
+It also represents a significant leap forward in Critical Manufacturing's internal factory simulation capabilities.
 In matter of fact, you can think of the PLG as a factory simulator disguised as a load generator!

+The PLG is a load generator designed specifically for Critical Manufacturing's needs blabla C# async, we worry about concurrency, users only need to focus figuring out the business logic behind the scenarios - usually IoT.

 ## So early results